9chauSDK/9chauSDK/9ChauSDK.md

 	    }
 	}
 ```
-- Add these services to application tag in your AndroidManifest.xml (Only for Eclipse):
+- Add these services to application tag in your AndroidManifest.xml:
 ```java
 	<activity
             android:name="com.facebook.FacebookActivity"